Lana Turner Rocks a Turban, John Garfield Founds the Hollywood Canteen, & Goes Independent. From 1946, it's The Postman Always Rings Twice.

 “I could sign another long-term contract and be a rich, successful guy.
 But I gotta look at myself in the mirror every morning.
 So I stare at my rich, contented puss and my conscience says, ‘Okay kid, what have you been doing lately?’”

-The answer was dreaming about producing his own films.
-And in 1947, Julie would do just that, daring to enter, and succeed, in the new and largely unexplored realm of independent films produced outside of the big studio system.
-It was a new way of making movies, which in the coming years, would change the way Hollywood functioned at its very roots.
+And so in 1947, Julie decided to make his dream of producing his own films a reality.
+John Garfield dared to enter the largely unexplored realm of independent films; a new way of filmmaking that, in the coming years, would change the way Hollywood functioned at its very roots.